-Eye and hand movement recordings and preprocessing

-Eye position of the right eye was recorded with a video-based eye tracker (Eyelink 1000 tower mount; SR Research Ltd., Ottawa, ON, Canada) at a sampling rate of 1000 Hz.
-Eye movements were analyzed off-line using custom-made routines in MATLAB (R2015a).
-Eye velocity profiles were filtered using a low-pass, second-order Butterworth filter with cut-off frequencies of 15 Hz (position) and 30 Hz (velocity).
-Saccades were detected based on a combined velocity and acceleration criterion: five consecutive frames had to exceed a fixed velocity criterion of 30°/s; saccade on- and offsets were then determined as acceleration minima and maxima, respectively.
+Eye and hand movement recordings and preprocessing.
+Eye position of the right eye was recorded with a video-based eye tracker (Eyelink 1000 tower mount; SR Research) at a sampling rate of 1000 Hz.
+Eye movements were analyzed offline using custom-made routines in MATLAB (R2015a).
+Eye velocity profiles were filtered using a low-pass, second-order Butterworth filter with cutoff frequencies of 15 Hz (position) and 30 Hz (velocity).
+Saccades were detected based on a combined velocity and acceleration criterion: five consecutive frames had to exceed a fixed velocity criterion of 30°/s; saccade onsets and offsets were then determined as acceleration minima and maxima, respectively.
 Saccades were excluded from smooth pursuit analysis.
 Pursuit onset was detected in individual traces using a piecewise linear function that was fit to the filtered position trace.

-Finger position was recorded with a magnetic tracker (3D Guidance trakSTAR, Ascension Technology Corp., Shelburne, VT, USA) at a sampling rate of 60 Hz; a lightweight sensor was attached to the participant's dominant hand's index fingertip with a small Velcro strap.
+Finger position was recorded with a magnetic tracker (3D Guidance trakSTAR, Ascension Technology) at a sampling rate of 60 Hz; a light-weight sensor was attached to the participant's dominant hand's index fingertip with a small Velcro strap.
 Finger latency was defined as the first sample in which finger velocity exceeded 5% of the finger's peak velocity.
-The 2D finger interception position was recorded in x- and y-screencentered coordinates.
+The 2D finger interception position was recorded in x- and y-screen-centered coordinates.

-Eye and hand movement performance measures
+Eye and hand movement performance measures.
+For all eye and hand movement measures reported in the manuscript, we calculated an average value per participant by finding the median value across trials.

-For all eye and hand movement measures reported in the manuscript we calculated an average value per participant by finding the median value across trials.
-We also assessed withinparticipant variability by calculating the standard deviation of a given measure across trials.
-We aimed to test patients on two separate visits when they were either on or off their medication (counterbalanced order, Fig. 2).
-Across all tasks, three patients were unable to come in for testing while off medication and one patient did not take any medication (P23, Table 1).
+We also assessed within-participant variability by calculating the SD of a given measure across trials.
+We aimed to test patients on two separate visits when they were either on or off their medication (counterbalanced order; Fig. 2).
+Across all tasks, 3 patients were unable to come in for testing while off medication and 1 patient did not take any medication (P23; Table 1).
 In addition, we were unable to test one patient (P29) on the sinusoidal pursuit task during their OFF-medication visit, but this patient was tested ON medication (Fig. 2).
-For the 12 patients that were tested ON and OFF medication, we found no effect of medication on eye movement timing and accuracy in the saccade tasks (e.g., pro-saccade latency, t(11)=1.93, p=.08; anti-saccade error rate, t(11)=.04, p=.97).
-Similarly, we found no effect of medication in the 11 patients, who we tested ON and OFF medication in the sinusoidal pursuit task (e.g., eye velocity gain, t(10)=.002, p=.9983), or for the nine patients that we had valid data sets for ON and OFF medication visits (see data exclusion below) on sensorimotor decision accuracy (t(8)=0.12,p=.91).
-Because patients generally had noisier data than controls we had a higher rate of trial exclusions in patients.
+For the 12 patients that were tested ON and OFF medication, we found no effect of medication on eye movement timing and accuracy in the saccade tasks (e.g., pro-saccade latency, $t{(11)} = 1.93$, p = 0.08; anti-saccade error rate, $t{(11)} = 0.04$, p = 0.97).
+Similarly, we found no effect of medication in the 11 patients, who we tested ON and OFF medication in the sinusoidal pursuit task (e.g., eye velocity gain, $t{(10)} = 0.002$, p = 0.9983), or for the 9 patients that we had valid datasets for ON and OFF medication visits (see data exclusion below) on sensorimotor decision accuracy ($t{(8)} = 0.12$, p = 0.91).
+Because patients generally had noisier data than controls, we had a higher rate of trial exclusions in patients.
 Therefore, we decided to pool data from both test days for all patients who came in twice (unless reported otherwise).
-To ensure that unequal trial numbers across participants did not affect our main results we repeated each analysis using only data from the first visit.
+To ensure that unequal trial numbers across participants did not affect our main results, we repeated each analysis using only data from the first visit.
 These results did not statistically differ from the results reported here.